platypusmuerte/usersounds/README.md

 ## Use
 I use this on a scene in Firebot that only my Patreon sponsors can get to.
 As I get a new Patron, I create a sound for them, or they provide me with one.
 I limit the sounds to a known length, and set a cooldown on the button for something greater than that value to prevent overlap of sounds.

-# Todo
-1. Make volume configurable
-2. Add option for default sound if no sound exists.